The Matrix (1999)

 Common questions about finding and identifying movies

 No, The Matrix is not based on a true story.
-It is a work of science fiction created by the Wachowskis.
+It is a work of science fiction, set in the 22nd century, about a computer hacker who discovers that humanity is living in a simulated reality created by machines.